Who We Are

 Mission Statement

-The mission of SARTAC is to strengthen the self-advocacy movement by supporting self advocacy organizations to grow in diversity and leadership.
+The mission of SARTAC is to strengthen the self-advocacy movement by supporting self advocacy organizations to grow leadership opportunities for all their members.

-This website is supported in part by a cooperative agreement from the Administration on Intellectual and Developmental Disabilities, Administration for Community Living, U.S. Department of Health and Human Services.
-Grantees undertaking projects under government sponsorship are encouraged to express freely their findings and conclusions.
-Points of view or opinions do not, therefore, necessarily represent official Administration on Intellectual and Developmental Disabilities policy.
+This website is supported in part by a cooperative agreement from the Administration on Disabilities, the Administration for Community Living, U.S. Department of Health and Human Services.
+Points of view or opinions do not, therefore, necessarily represent the official Administration on Disabilities policy.